Authing/Guard/packages/guard/README.md

 Guard is a portable authentication component provided by authing.
 You can embed it in any application to handle complex user authentication processes in one stop.

-Prepare your native JavaScript project and follow the guide to connect authoring guard to your native JavaScript project!
+Prepare your native JavaScript project and follow the guide to connect Guard to your native JavaScript project!

 ## Install